AashiekaA/Gold-Rate-Tracker/README.md

 The application extracts the latest gold rate, calculates the gold weight acquired for a predefined investment amount, maintains historical records, tracks monthly highs and lows, analyzes day-over-day price movements, and automatically updates Google Sheets while sending email notifications.

 The entire workflow is cloud-hosted and executes automatically through GitHub Actions without requiring manual intervention.
+The project was enhanced to perform day-over-day price comparison using historical Google Sheets data, providing additional trend visibility for investment tracking.

 ---